microsoft/quick-authentication/docs/quick-authentication-how-to.md

     You'll need to identify the DOM node that you want the library to insert the button into.
 If DOM node is `null` or `undefined` because it wasn't found, then this API will throw exception.

     Quick Authentication allows you to [customize the look and feel of the button](./quick-authentication-reference.md#customizing-the-sign-in-button) to better align with your application's design.
-We'll discuss more about customizing the look and feel of the button, below.
+We'll discuss more about customizing the look and feel of the button below.

 ## Responding to authentication events